 3) Mind maps and memory aids

 According to cognitive research, a lot of people remember visual symbols rather than words.
-If you write up your notes and illustrate studyingthem, you are much more likely to remember them.
+If you write up your notes and illustrate them, you are much more likely to remember them.
 Diagrams and colour also help, so create a mind map, with connections between concepts and highlight trigger words to make them stand out.

 4) The power of past papers